Steampunk FAQ

 Steampunk fashion often incorporates a wide range of colours, although it tends to lean towards earthy tones and metallic accents.
 While the stereotypical image of steampunk may feature a lot of brown, brass, and copper, modern interpretations of the genre embrace a broader colour palette.

-Brass and Copper: Metallic tones like brass, copper, and gold are frequently used to add a sense of industrial elegance to steampunk outfits.
+Metallic tones like brass, copper, and gold are frequently used to add a sense of industrial elegance to steampunk outfits.
+If dressing in black, the metallic tends to lean towards silver and pewter.

-Purple and Plum: These colours add a touch of luxury and sophistication to steampunk attire, especially when paired with gold or brass accents.
+Rich colours like navy blue, burgundy, teal, purple, and plum add a touch of luxury and sophistication to steampunk attire, especially when paired with gold or brass accents.

 Ultimately, the colour palette you choose for your steampunk clothing will depend on your personal style preferences and the overall aesthetic you're aiming to achieve.
 Don't be afraid to experiment with different combinations to create a look that's uniquely yours!

-The Victorian era, spanning from roughly 1837 to 1901, was a time of significant innovation and technological advancement.
-Here are some notable inventions and innovations from that period:
+The Victorian era, spanning roughly 1837 to 1901, was a time of significant innovation and technological advancement.
+Here are a few examples of the many inventions and innovations that we take for granted today:

 Steam Engine: While the steam engine predates the Victorian era, it was during this time that it saw widespread use and refinement, powering everything from trains to factories and revolutionising transportation and industry.